Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 A short journey from Tokyo will lead you to the foothills of Mount Fuji, where the captivating Fuji Five Lakes region awaits.
-Exploring the five stunning lakes and their breathtaking views of Mount Fuji during our 3 days in Kawaguchiko was one of the highlights of my most recent Japan trip.
+Exploring these stunning lakes and their dazzling views of Mount Fuji during our 3 days in Kawaguchiko was one of the highlights of my most recent Japan trip.

 About the Fuji Five Lakes Area